 In the following, all DMRT-ML simulations consider the bridging implementation and include the observed ice lenses.
-Table 7 shows the overall RMSE for all campaigns that are described in Sect.
-3.3.1 to 3.3.4.
-The RMSE values oscillate between 5 and 20 K at H-pol (Table 7).
-Since V-pol is less affected by layering in the snowpack at 11 and 19 GHz, the RMSE are generally lower (between 5 and 10 K), while the RMSE at 37 GHz are similar at V-pol and H-pol.
+Table 7 shows the overall RMSEs for all campaigns described in Sects.
+3.3.1-3.3.4.
+The RMSE values oscillate between 7.8 and 21.5 K at H-pol (Table 7).
+Since V-pol is less affected by layering in the snowpack at 11 and 19 GHz, the RMSEs are generally lower (between 3.5 and 14.4 K), while the RMSEs at 37 GHz are similar at V-pol and H-pol.
 This is due to the higher sensitivity of higher frequencies to snow grain scattering when compared to the lower frequencies that are less affected by stratigraphy.
-Table 7 also suggests that the inclusion of bridging only decreases the RMSE by 0.5 and 0.3 K at 37 GHz at H-pol and V-pol respectively (see Fig. 5).
-These RMSE will thus be used as a reference to quantify the effect of spatial variability and uncertainty in measurements on the T_R simulations.
+Table 7 also suggests that the inclusion of bridging only decreases the RMSEs by 0.5 K and 0.3 K at 37 GHz at H-pol and V-pol, respectively.
+These RMSEs will thus be used as a reference to quantify the effect of spatial variability and uncertainty in measurements on the $T{\rm B}$ simulations.